bjones1/NIST-UAS-3.2/docs/networking.rst

 In this mode, the resulting network lacks a connection to the Internet.

 -   The Pi connects to a monitoring station on the ground from its internal WiFi.
 It assigns IP addresses to devices connected via WiFi and Ethernet.
--   An WiFi access point / router connects via Ethernet to its WAN jack (not the LAN jacks).
+-   A WiFi access point / router connects via Ethernet to its WAN jack (not the LAN jacks).
 -   The UEs connect to this access point.

 The external access point / router must allow connections from UEs back to the Pi.